youssef-113/Life-code/API_DOCUMENTATION.md

 ### Add Emergency Contact

-Add a new emergency contact.
+Add a new emergency contact with support for multiple phone numbers.

 **Endpoint:** `POST /emergency/contact`